TheLartians/ModernCppStarter/README.md

 [![Actions Status](https://github.com/TheLartians/Greeter/workflows/Ubuntu/badge.svg)](https://github.com/TheLartians/Greeter/actions)
 [![Actions Status](https://github.com/TheLartians/Greeter/workflows/Style/badge.svg)](https://github.com/TheLartians/Greeter/actions)

-# Greeter
+# CMakeStarter

-A best-practice git template for modern C++ libraries and projects.
+A template for modern C++ libraries and projects.

 ## Features

-- Modern CMakeLists.txt
+- Modern CMake practices
 - Suited for single header libraries and larger projects
-- Creates a library that can be installed or included locally
 - Integrated test suite
+- Preconfigured for continuous integration with multiplatform tests via GitHub Workflows
 - Code formatting enforced via [clang-format](https://clang.llvm.org/docs/ClangFormat.html)/[Format.cmake](https://github.com/TheLartians/Format.cmake)
-- Continuous integration via GitHub Workflows
-- Reliable dependency management via [CPM.cmake](https://github.com/TheLartians/CPM.cmake)
+- Reliable dependency management that works everywhere via [CPM.cmake](https://github.com/TheLartians/CPM.cmake)
-- Check compiler warnings

-## Roadmap

-- Add code coverage checks
-- Add a script to automatically rename project / switch to single-header mode

 ## Usage

 ### Adjust the template to your needs

-- Clone this repo and replace all occurrences of "Greeter" in the [CMakeLists.txt](CMakeLists.txt)
+- Clone this repo and replace all occurrences of "Greeter" in the [CMakeLists.txt](CMakeLists.txt) with the name of your project
+- Replace the source files with your own
-- Single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
+- For single-header libraries: see the comments in [CMakeLists.txt](CMakeLists.txt)
 - Have fun!

 ### Build and run test suite

+Use the following commands from the project's root directory to run the test suite.

 ```bash
 cmake -Htest -Bbuild